Frame of adult bees who have died on emergence.

 Step 1: Take photos and videos of the hives and of dead or dying bees.
 Don't manipulate the hive or take any other action until an inspector has visited and collected information.
 You will need the samples to be officially collected.

 Step 2: Contact Michigan Department of Agriculture and Rural Development (MDARD).
-They can be reached by phone at 1-800-292-3939, by email at MDA-Info@Michigan.gov, or through the MDARD Online Contact Form.
+Bee kills can be reported through MDARD's pesticide complaint online form.
+MDARD can also be reached by phone at 1-800-292-3939, by email at MDA-Info@Michigan.gov.
 Pesticide complaints are handled by the Pesticide and Plant Pest Management Division

 MDARD pesticide inspectors strive to respond to complaints within 1-2 business days to gather additional information.
 If a site visit is warranted, they will make arrangements; they will also collect official samples.